TRaSH-Guides/Guides/docs/Prowlarr/prowlarr-setup-limited-api.md

 #### Automatic Search

+!!! info "This one will only be used when a item is added to the Starr apps and you do a `Add + Search`.<br>If a "usenet" download fails it will search for a replacement.<br>When you click on the `Search All`, `Search Monitored` or on the `magnifying icon`."

 Click on the + sign and create a new sync profile with the following options.

 1. Name it `Automatic Search`